illumos/ipd/ipd/0005/README.md

 The Ultra-2, which would be the last remaining sbus system.
 The issue here is that the Ultra-2 is the base platform from which many of the smaller desktop systems are inherited.

+## Implementation

+The proposed plan for implementation is to work through the platforms, removing one at a time (similar to starfire removal).
+Breaking the work up like this makes each step more manageable, and also allows easier triage if anything does get broken.

+It's likely that there will need to be final cleanup of unused modules, as there are some modules that are shared between platforms.

+It is planned to defer other work, such as gcc7, NULL, and smatch, until this project has completed, to avoid having to clean up code that is then removed.